jamalosman/banana-web/README.md

   - you can add more IPs to the whitelist in server/server.js

 ##### Configuration
- - Apart fromt the database there is some extra configuration available
+ - Apart from the database there is some extra configuration available
  - In config.json you can set the port which the node server will run on
  - You can configure relationships between models such as hasMany, belongsTo etc. see [here](https://docs.strongloop.com/display/public/LB/Creating+model+relations)